Python on RDHPCS Systems

 It is not recommended to try to install new packages into the base environment.
 Instead, you can clone the base environment for yourself and install packages into the clone.
 To clone an environment, you must use the --clone <env_to_clone> flag when creating a new conda environment.
 An example for cloning the base environment into a specific directory called envs/ in your “Project Home” is provided below:

-$ conda create -p <project_home>/<project_id>/<user_id>/envs/baseclone --clone base
+$ conda create -p <project_home>/<project_id>/<user_id>/envs/baseClone --clone base

-$ conda activate <project_home>/<project_id>/<user_id>/envs/baseclone
+$ conda activate <project_home>/<project_id>/<user_id>/envs/baseClone

 • Cloning the “base environment” using venv: